-Adopted in December 2018, the region agreed to eleven shared goals for the transportation system.
-Of the eleven, the region prioritized four goals:
+In December 2018, the region agreed to four priority goals for the transportation system.

-- Safety People's lives are saved, crashes are avoided and people and goods are safe and secure when traveling in the region. - Equity The transportation-related disparities and barriers experienced by historically marginalized communities, particularly communities of color, are eliminated. - Climate leadership The health and prosperity of people living in the greater Portland region are improved and the impacts of climate change are minimized as a result of reducing transportation-related greenhouse gas emissions. - Mobility The transportation system is managed and optimized to ease congestion, and people and businesses are able to safely, reliably and efficiently reach their destinations by a variety of travel options.
+Safety - People's lives are saved, crashes are avoided and people and goods are safe and secure when traveling in the region.

+Equity - The transportationrelated disparities and barriers experienced by historically marginalized communities, particularly communities of color, are eliminated.

+Climate leadership - The health and prosperity of people living in the greater Portland region are improved and the impacts of climate change are minimized as a result of reducing transportationrelated greenhouse gas emissions.

+Mobility - The transportation system is managed and optimized to ease congestion, and people and businesses are able to safely, reliably and efficiently reach their destinations by a variety of travel options.